-- Be able to effectively communicate ideas orally, in writing, and using computer technologies.
+- Effectively communicate ideas orally, in writing, and using computer technologies.

 - Integrate multiple sources of information to formulate solutions to complex business issues.

-- Apply standards and regulations that affect multinational businesses.
+- Analyze standards and regulations that affect multinational businesses.

-- Apply standards of practice to business situations.
+- Apply the professional standards of practice to business situations.